tksh164/change-windows-language-regional-settings/README.md

 # Change the Windows language & regional settings

+This scripts demonstrate that change the Windows language options and region settings.

 You need run the script line by line because the script has two phases that include the system reboots.

 Phase 1: